Köngen

-Köngen is a municipality in the district of Esslingen in Baden-Württemberg in Germany.
+Köngen (/de/) is a municipality in the district of Esslingen in Baden-Württemberg in Germany.
 About nine kilometers from the district city Esslingen am Neckar and about six kilometers away from Nürtingen.
 It is part of the Stuttgart Region and the European Stuttgart Metropolitan Region.

 Geography

 Geographical location

 Köngen is located on the left side of the river Neckar on the western slopes of the Neckar valley.

 Neighboring communities

 Adjacent communities are in northern Deizisau, northeast Wernau, southeast Wendlingen, south Unterensingen and west Denkendorf (all Esslingen district).

 Municipality arrangement

 The municipality includes the village Köngen, the yards Birkenhöfe, Buchenhöfe, Erlenhöfe, Kempflerhöfe, Lerchenhof, Riedhöfe, Rothöfe, Seehof, Talhof and Wangerhöfe and the house Altenberg.

 Area distribution by type

 According to data from the Statistical State office, effective 2014.

 History

 Ancient history

 Köngen is in the area of the Roman settlement Grinario that was built around 100 AD around a Roman castra.
 Grinario was the endpoint of the Roman road "Neckar-Alb-Aare" which originated in Windisch (Switzerland).
 In 260 the place was destroyed by the Alemanni and the Romans were expelled.